 The animals, especially the monkeys, love to play.
 Volunteers always have a lot of fun designing and creating toys for the animals to play with.
 This helps the animals overcome the traumatic experiences that they had in the past and reminds the staff and volunteers how lucky they are to have a center for these precious animals.

 Further, the wildlife sanctuary supports education programs as a fundamental part of their conservation efforts.
 The goal is to inspire and educate the local community, students, and guests visiting from all over the world in order to bring a greater understanding of the importance of protecting the ecosystem and how its health affects humans.
-This task brings volunteers into the role of ambassador for wildlife while they help spread the core message to the public through school visits, workshops, educational tours, and special projects.

 Note: The tasks may vary.
 They depend on factors such as number of volunteers, weather, season, current needs of the project, as well as self-motivation.
 Not every volunteer may be fully involved in all these tasks.